We’ll start this assessment with some basic questions about you, such as your age.

 Based on your previous responses, there are no questions required in this section.

-More than 1 case of breast or ovarian cancer on the same side of the family
+One case of breast or ovarian cancer and at least one other case of breast, ovarian, prostate or pancreatic cancer, on the same side of the family

-Both breast and ovarian cancer in the same woman
+Both breast and ovarian cancer in the same person

 Breast cancer diagnosed in someone who was 35 or younger

-Here we’ll ask whether you or a family member has a genetic mutation that could affect your breast cancer risk.
+Here we’ll ask whether you or a family member has a genetic variant (change in a gene, also known as a mutation) that could affect your breast cancer risk.

-Only select "No" if you've been tested and know for sure that you do not have these genetic mutations.
+Only select “No” if you’ve been tested and know for sure that you do not have these genetic variants.

-This section asks about certain drugs, medical tests and diagnoses that can affect your risk of breast cancer.
+This section asks about certain diagnoses, medical tests and drugs that may affect your risk of breast cancer.

 Here we’ll look at aspects of your life that may affect your breast cancer risk, such as how active you are.